You don't need to decide today

 What's changing in our life over the next 1-3 years?

 Consider your family, work, health, and priorities.
 Are you anticipating changes that will impact your space requirements, location, or flexibility?
-This question helps you see if your current home matches your life
+This question helps you see if your current home matches where your life is heading.

 What financial flexibility do we want to protect?